gpuligundla/h1b-fy24-analysis/README.md

 # H1B Analysis

-This project analyzes H1B visa data FY2024.
+This project analyzes H1B visa data FY2024 using R programming.
 To view the analysis access the H1b_Analysis.html file.

 ## Features
 - Data cleaning and preprocessing